 Cognitive Behavioural Therapy

-The Practice offers CBT sessions throughout the week, these are booked appointments and the appointment is made through referral from a GP.
+The Practice currently is not offering CBT sessions throughout the week, these are booked appointments and the appointment is made through referral from a GP.
 Therefore if you think this something you would benefit from please get in touch to either come in for an appointment or request a GP ringback to arrange a referral.

 Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.